mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-6-create-mach-stack.md

 to setup the AWS account for us.

-This also created an IAM **user** called `mach` and a **role** `mach` that we can use to perform MACH Composer deployments with.
+This also created an IAM **user** called `mach` and a **role** `mach` that we can use to perform MACH composer deployments with.

 In this tutorial, we'll be using the `mach` role so we can configure the credentials in the same fashion we did for the